 A: Yes, indirectly.
 Currently, facilities are penalized for 30-day readmissions for diagnoses.
 If patients are admitted as an inpatient and then return within the 30 days and can be appropriately treated in an observation environment, the facility will not be penalized.
 For 2018, CMS has proposed penalties for AMI and HF patients if they return to the ED or Observation within 30 days in addition to the inpatient stay.

 Q: How critical is getting buy-in from senior management?

 A: Essential.
 Management needs to understand the rationale for observation services.
 Observation is a cost avoidance model — decreasing the potential for audit exposure for short, one-day inpatient stays and 30-day readmits.
 It also improves emergency department throughput.
 In addition, it gives the physician time to make a clinical decision regarding whether a patient needs to be admitted or discharged, which potentially decreases liability to the physician and the hospital.

-Q: You define observation as process, not a billing status.
+Q: Observation is frequently defined as process, not a billing status.
 Why is that?